sebastian89n/code-learning-hub/algorithms/README.md

 - **Worst Case:** `O(n^2)` - Depends on the gap sequence, but typically better than the worst case for insertion sort.
 - **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

-### In-Place Algorithm

-Shell sort is an in-place sorting algorithm.
-It modifies the original array and does not require additional space proportional to the size of the input.

 ### Summary

 Shell sort is an efficient and easy-to-implement sorting algorithm that generalizes insertion sort by allowing exchanges